AyushUmmadi/AyushUmmadi/README.md

 | 🏬 [Superstore Sales Analysis Dashboard](https://github.com/AyushUmmadi/superstore-sales-tableau-dashboard) | Built an interactive dashboard on 9,994 Superstore orders (2014–2017) showing how sales, profit and discounting vary by state, category and time.
 It combines a sales map, a sales-vs-profit trend, discount and profit distributions, and category breakdowns, with Year, State and Category filters.
 Found that most sales come from little or no discount (0–20%). | [Dashboard](https://public.tableau.com/app/profile/ayush.ummadi/viz/SalesDashboard_17891478182300/Dashboard1) |

 ---
+## Connect

+I'm actively looking for data analyst roles and always happy to talk data.
+Feel free to reach out on [LinkedIn](https://www.linkedin.com/in/ayush-ummadi) 🤝